-When we altered our meat program this past spring from in-house butchery to prepackaged local meat, it was a top priority of ours to make sure lamb from Stoneheart Farm continued to be available to our customers.
+When we altered our meat program from in-house butchery to prepackaged local meat, it was a top priority of ours to make sure lamb from Stoneheart Farm continued to be available to our customers.
 John and Doreen Simmons, sustainable farmers in Paris, Maine, have maintained the most beautiful lambs with their herd of Katahdin and Dorper Sheep.
 This breed of sheep yields lean, tasty meat, among other things.
 All of their meat is sustainably raised and grass fed.
 They also have a line of delicious fresh pastas that we carry in our markets.

 Lamb Ragu with Parmesan Polenta